Assassin's Creed publications: Assassin's Creed: Valhalla – The Hidden Codex (2023)

 Assassin's Creed: Valhalla – The Hidden Codex is a French-language graphic novel written by Mathieu Gabella, illustrated by Paolo Traisci, and published in France by Glénat Editions on January 25, 2023.
 An English-language version was released by Dark Horse Books on April 30, 2024.
 Set after the events of Assassin's Creed Valhalla, the comic follows a young monk-turned-apprentice Hidden One named Edward and the Viking Niels Gunnarsson of the Raven Clan as they travel together to Scotland to solve a dangerous mystery.

-Assassin's Creed: Forgotten Temple (2023–present)
+Assassin's Creed: Forgotten Temple (2023–2026)

-Assassin's Creed: Forgotten Temple is a webtoon which follows Edward Kenway after the events of Assassin's Creed IV: Black Flag as he sails around Southeast Asia in search of Pieces of Eden, racing against other factions also looking for the artifacts.
+Assassin's Creed: Forgotten Temple is a webtoon which serves as a sequel to Assassin's Creed IV: Black Flag, following Edward Kenway on a new adventure in Southeast Asia in search of Pieces of Eden and the titular "Forgotten Temple".
 The story also features modern-day segments centered around Edward's Korean American descendant Noa Kim, who is forced to relive his ancestor's memories following his abduction by Abstergo Industries, leading him to discover more about his past and his Assassin heritage.
-Published by Redice Studio, the webtoon debuted with its first episode on April 25, 2023, and is planned to feature 150 episodes in total.
+Published by Redice Studio, the webtoon debuted with its first episode on April 25, 2023, and ran for 151 episodes until March 17, 2026.